github/GitHub-for-Startups-HQ/Partner Assets.md

 ## Partner Assets
 <details><summary>
-🚀 Sharing our startup partnership
+🚀 Sharing our partnership

 </summary>

+Hi Founders,

 We’re partnering with GitHub for Startups to offer special access to GitHub Enterprise, free for one year (50% off year two), for eligible startups in our ecosystem.